 Know the “Why”

 Before you can employ a cyber-defense strategy, you must first understand what your attackers want.
 Hackers hack for a variety of reasons – ego, boredom, notoriety – but the most common reason is for financial gain.
 If threat actors can make money off of your data, they will seek to obtain it.
-To them, your employees’ social security numbers, your customers’ credit card information, and your donor lists are as good as cash.
-In fact, a recent report estimated that the value of a single medical record was as high as $1,000.
+To them, your employees’ social security numbers, your customers’ credit card information, and your company bank account information are as good as cash.
 Know the data that your attackers are after so that you can protect the right assets.

 Bolster Your Defenses